AshuApurva14/kubernetes-10-days-challenge/k8s-challenge/Day_2/challenge.md

 Before you dive into running commands or writing YAML, there are 5 core concepts you need to understand.
 These are the building blocks of every Kubernetes cluster.

+### 1. Container
+A container is and isolated environment